tel: +48 22 499 98 98

 Safety Precautions

-Strong fields generated by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other similar devices.
-They can also damage televisions, VCRs, computer monitors, and CRT displays.
+Strong magnetic fields emitted by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other devices.
+In addition, they can damage televisions, VCRs, computer monitors, and CRT displays.
 Avoid placing neodymium magnets in close proximity to electronic devices.

 Dust and powder from neodymium magnets are highly flammable.